opalj/opal/src/site/DeveloperTools.md

 If you are a developer of static analyses and suffered from the pain of having to support Invokedynamic (Java 7+) - in other words, Java lambda expressions and method references - then this is the tool for you!
 OPAL's project serializer rewrites Invokedynamic calls using plain-old standard Java bytecode instructions to facilitate the writing of static analyses! ___You no longer have to worry about Invokedynamics created by Java compilers.___

 Currently, we can rewrite Invokedynamics created by standard Java compilers and we are adding support to completely support Scala.
 Basically, OPAL replaces the Invokedynamic calls using Java's LambdaMetaFactory by a standard Invokestatic call which will create an instance of a newly created class (similar to what LambdaMetaFactory does).
 The object will encapsulate the relevant state used by the Lambda and implement the Lambda's functional interface.
 Later on, when the Lambda is evaluated the generated class will forward the call to the implementation method of the Lambda.
-The tool is currently in a beta version, but we already successfully rewrote JUnit 5 and were able to execute its entire test suite afterwards (originally over 3000 Invokedynamics).
+The tool is currently in a beta version, but we already successfully rewrote JUnit 5 and were able to execute its entire test suite afterward (originally over 3000 Invokedynamics).

 OPAL's project serializer can be downloaded [here](/artifacts/OPALInvokedynamicRectifier.jar).

-If you want to see it in action, just use OPAL's Invokedynamic rectifier to rewrite your project and study the code afterwards using our Bytecode Disassembler (see below).
+If you want to see it in action, just use OPAL's Invokedynamic rectifier to rewrite your project and study the code afterward using our Bytecode Disassembler (see below).